-- Operator’s licence: This license is issued to a Business Enterprise authorising it to carry out any service or other industry including manufacturing or processing, commercial activities like breaking bulk, re-packaging, re-labelling and trading export -oriented services.
+- Operator’s licence: This license is issued to a Business Enterprise authorising it to carry out any service or other industry including manufacturing or processing, commercial activities like breaking bulk, re-packaging, re-labeling and trading export -oriented services.

-- 9. What is the procedure for getting a licence in Free Zones?
+9. What is the procedure for getting a Licence in Free Zones?

 The following are the key steps to be followed in applying for a Developer, Operator or Manager’s Licence in Free Zones